Escape (Enrique Iglesias song): Live performances

-Enrique first performed the song at the NBA All Star Read to Achieve Celebration 9 February 2002, followed by a performance on The Late Show with David Letterman on 11 February.
+Enrique first performed the song at the NBA All-Star Read to Achieve Celebration on 9 February 2002, followed by a performance on The Late Show with David Letterman two days later.
 He also performed on MTV's Fashionably Loud on 19 February and on The Tonight Show with Jay Leno on 18 April 2002.
-He would perform the song alongside "Hero" at that year's World Music Awards, and in the UK, he would perform the song as a duet with Lulu in her An Audience with... and solo on Michael Parkinson's talk show.
+He would perform the song alongside "Hero" at that year's World Music Awards, and in the UK, he would perform the song as a duet with Lulu in her An Audience with... special and solo on Michael Parkinson's talk show Parkinson.